-*- coding: utf-8 -*-

 if any(arg is not None for arg in filterargs.values()):

-listdir = self.filter_items(listdir, **filterargs, regex=regex)
+listdir = self.filter_items(listdir, **filterargs, regex=args.regex)

-rem = listdir[current_itemlimit:]
+finalitems, rem = self.apply_itemlimit(listdir, current_itemlimit)

 # append beyond string if being used

-if beyond is not None:
+if args.beyond is not None:

-if rem or (depth == depthlimit):
+if rem or (DEPTH == args.depthlimit):

-finalpaths += [self.beyond_depth_str(rem, beyond)]
+finalitems += [self.beyond_depth_str(rem, args.beyond)]

 beyond_added = True